bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 <img src="/assets/images/jvm_perf/JVMMem.png"/>

-We can see that the application reserve 15 times more heap than consume.
+We can see that the application reserves 15 times more heap than consume.

 <img src="/assets/images/jvm_perf/JVMMemNonHeap.png"/>